eaxle/laptop-usage-log/README.md

 1. **Web Server:** Apache, Nginx, or any web server that supports PHP.
 2. **PHP:** Make sure PHP is installed.
 You can download it from [php.net](https://www.php.net/downloads).
 3. **Database:** Make sure you have MySQL or any other required database installed.
+Run database.sql inside the project folder.
 4. **Composer:** For managing dependencies (optional).

 ## Setting Up the Environment